kienmarkdo/Taxi-Geolocation-Clustering-DBSCAN/Golang/README.md

   2. Apply the DBSCAN algorithm over each partition.
   3. Reduce the results by collecting the clusters from all partitions.
 Intersecting clusters must be merged.

+In other words, the steps are: create partitions, perform DBSCAN on each partition concurrently, merge the partitions in so get one big result; however, note that the 3rd step (merging the partitions) will not be implemented as we are only interested in the concurrency aspect (step 2) of this Go version of the project.

-NOTE: The 3rd step (Reduce) is skipped in this implementation.
+NOTE: The 3rd step (Merge/Reduce) is skipped in this implementation.

 ### Experimentation
 This concurrent version of the DBSCAN algorithm is based on the [producer-consumer pattern](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem) (worker pools), specifically the [Single Producer Multiple Consumer variation](https://betterprogramming.pub/hands-on-go-concurrency-the-producer-consumer-pattern-c42aab4e3bd2).
 A [semaphore](https://en.wikipedia.org/wiki/Semaphore_(programming)#Producer%E2%80%93consumer_problem) is used to solve the producer-consumer problem.